cincheo/jsweet/doc/jsweet-language-specifications.md

 This section presents the JSweet language basic concepts.
 One must keep in mind that JSweet, as a Java-to-JavaScript transpiler, is an extension of Java at compile-time, and executes as JavaScript at runtime.
 JSweet aims at being a trade-off between Java and JavaScript, by respecting as much as possible the Java semantics, but without loosing interoperability with JavaScript.
 So, in a way, JSweet can be seen as a fusion between Java and JavaScript, trying to get the best of both worlds in one unique and consistent language.
 In some cases, it is hard to get the best of both worlds and JSweet makes convenient and practical choices.

 Because JSweet is an open JavaScript transpiler, the user can tune the JavaScript generation without much efforts, thus making other choices than default ones to map Java to JavaScript.
 For example, if the way JSweet implements Java maps does not suit your context or use case, you can program a JSweet extension to override the default strategy.
-Programming and activating a JSweet extension is fully explained in Section \[extension\].
+Programming and activating a JSweet extension is fully explained in Section \[extending-the-transpiler\].

 ### Core types and objects